 Once a court makes a custody determination, that court has exclusive, continuing jurisdiction to make all future custody decisions regarding the same children.
 The only exception is if the children and both parents no longer reside in that state.
 You will therefore have to file your modification...Read more »

 If your son's ex-wife has had no contact with the child for more than three years, it is highly unlikely that the court would award her custody of the child.
 If your son dies, the child's mother, as the surviving biological parent, would have a preference in obtaining legal custody.
-If the bio...Read more »
+If...Read more »

 The power of attorney ceases to be effective upon your death, so that won't work.
 The foolproof way is to have your spouse adopt the children.
-If that is not possible, you should designate your spouse as the children's guardian in your will, and express your preference that they continue to...Read more »
+If that is not possible, you should designate your spouse as the children's guardian in your will, and express your preference that they...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.

 The use of this website to ask questions or receive answers does not create an attorney–client relationship between you and Justia, or between you and any attorney who receives your information or responds to your questions, nor is it intended to create such a relationship.
 Additionally, no responses on this forum constitute legal advice, which must be tailored to the specific circumstances of each case.
 You should not act upon information provided in Justia Ask a Lawyer without seeking professional counsel from an attorney admitted or authorized to practice in your jurisdiction.
 Justia assumes no responsibility to any person who relies on information contained on or received through this site and disclaims all liability in respect to such information.